 We’re back at that point again.
 If you’re familiar with our agency, you must know that we hold landing pages in exceptionally high esteem.
 We’ll put it in a simple and to-the-point way.
 If you’re investing in PPC and sending your paid traffic to generic pages, you’re putting your budget at risk.
 Landing pages will allow you to offer high relevancy, quick load times, and minimum UX pitfalls.

 You don’t want to get your ads-account suspended for billing issues.
-It’s not an issue that you’ll never manage to resolve and recover from; keeping your files up to date is vital.
-If a payment fails, you’ll get your ads paused, and you’ll have to go through the hassle of checking what went wrong, fixing the details to get them up and running again.
+While it’s not an issue that you’ll never manage to resolve or recover from, keeping your files up to date is vital.
+If a payment fails, your ads will be paused, and you’ll have to go through the hassle of checking what went wrong and fixing the details to get them up and running again.

 - Be mindful of your topics.

 Firstly, you should look into the Facebook policies for prohibited topics and restricted categories.
-As Law Firms, your campaigns sometimes might be considered sensitive.
-We’ve seen multiple examples of attorney Facebook Ads getting initially disapproved, and after our review and curation, get them to show up and start converting.
+As a law firm, your campaigns may sometimes be considered sensitive.
+We’ve seen multiple examples of attorney Facebook Ads getting disapproved initially.
+After our review and curation, we were able to get them to show up and start converting.
 You shouldn’t be discouraged by the policies in place; on the contrary, they are here for the right reasons.
 All you need to do is be extra careful with how you present your ads and services.

 Tip: Don’t use trademarked or copyrighted assets.
-These can be one of the first reasons for Ads disapproval.
+These can be one of the first reasons for an ad’s disapproval.
 You can check the relevant Facebook policies here.

 - Spam reports

-That’s sometimes a nightmare for advertisers.
-There are two cases.
+This can be a nightmare for advertisers.
+There are two cases to be aware of.
 The first is getting reports from honest sources, flagging your content as spam or inappropriate.
 The second (and yes, it can happen) could be reports coming from competitors.
 In any case, Facebook gives you the right to appeal any report and related decision.
 Be cautious and go through the process to restore your account or ads, whichever got affected by the reports.
 Suppose you have suspicions that a specific group of people or a competitor is fueling these reports.
-In that case, you can permanently exclude them from viewing or interacting with your Law Firm’s Facebook page or Ads.
+In that case, you can permanently exclude them from viewing or interacting with your law firm’s Facebook page or ads.

 - Usage of Facebook Brand or Assets

-That’s probably the simplest of all points, tips, and suggestions we’ve presented in today’s article.
-Simply restrain from using the Facebook logo.
-If you’re going to use the “Facebook” brand name, spell it with the same font and size as the rest of your ad, and finally make sure that if you’re advertising your Law Firm’s page, ensure that the Facebook-related mention is not dominating your ad.
+This probably the simplest of all points, tips, and suggestions we’ll present in today’s article.
+Simply refrain from using the Facebook logo.
+If you’re going to use the “Facebook” brand name, spell it with the same font and size as the rest of your ad, and make sure that if you’re advertising your law firm’s page, the Facebook-related mention is not dominating your ad.

 What are the key takeaways?

-- Social Media, especially Facebook, is an excellent tool for your Law Firm, both for organic and Facebook Ads.
+- Social media, especially Facebook, is an excellent tool for your Law Firm, both through organic and Facebook Ads.

 - The first step for your success with Facebook Ads is to understand what will get them approved and visible to your prospective clients.
 Subsequently, this will increase your chances of conversions and signed clients.

-- Following Facebook’s guidelines will not only help you to get your ads approved, but the tips we mentioned in this article will help you with your ads performance overall.
+- Following Facebook’s guidelines will not only help you to get your ads approved, but the tips we mentioned in this article will help you with your ads overall performance.